beNovelty-Limited/fiberconnect-payment-opencart-plugin/fiberconnect-opencart-v2.3/README.md

 = Because you want more than just a shopping cart experience =

-= Changing the way you take card-not-present payments. =

 FiberConnect is the best payment solution available for merchants who need payment flexibility, or if your business has grown beyond just eCommerce and the service you offer requires you to take payments anywhere, anytime.